 Applicants must demonstrate eligibility for coverage under this General Permit and that they are able to comply with applicable Air Quality regulations.
 Ambient air quality standards are not threatened at any of the sites eligible for coverage under this General Permit.
-Issuance of the permit is recommended, contingent upon public review.
+Issuance of the permit is recommended.